FlamedDogo99/EaglerMobile/README.md

 ## License

-Scratch Addons is licensed under the terms of the [Apache License, Version 2.0]([https://github.com/ScratchAddons/ScratchAddons/blob/master/LICENSE](https://github.com/FlamedDogo99/EaglerMobile/blob/main/LICENSE)).
+Eagler Mobile is licensed under the terms of the [Apache License, Version 2.0](https://github.com/FlamedDogo99/EaglerMobile/blob/main/LICENSE).

 ## Intended future features
 - [ ] **Gamepad support**: Mapping gamepad inputs to `keyEvent`, `wheelEvent` and `mouseEvent` functions, and implenting a controllable fake cursor for menus.